 Changes to our service provision due to Covid-19

 Due to the current Covid-19 crisis we have implemented a variety of measures which differ from service to service.
 All members and clients who use our services are being contacted by phone about this.

-We have started to change how we are providing services at the current time which will vary from service to service – please check back here for any updates, and keep safe.
+We have changed how we are providing services at the current time which will vary from service to service – please check back here for any updates, and keep safe.